Abby Dowse Bursts Out Of Neon Green Bikini & Sets Instagram On Fire

 Blonde bombshell Abby Dowse is constantly setting Instagram on fire with the sizzling selfies she shares that showcase her curvaceous physique.
 Her most recent upload is no different.
-In fact, the latest snap she shared for her eager followers to drool over is a close up of her dangerous curves.
+In fact, the latest snap she shared for her eager followers to drool over was a close-up of her dangerous curves.

 In her most recent post, Dowse shared a picture of herself in a tiny neon green bikini that left very little to the imagination.
 The swimsuit top was a standard triangle style, with two tiny patches to cover certain areas connected with very thin strings.
 The top wasn’t exactly full coverage, and Dowse’s ample assets were absolutely bursting out of the cups.
 She drew even more attention to her cleavage in the shot by layering several silver necklaces with eye-catching pendants that hung between the cups and went down her chest to her toned abdomen.